ItsWachira/ItsWachira/README.md

 - ✍️ Technical Writer ✍️

     I'm not just about writing code; I'm also about documenting it effectively.
-As a technical writer, I transform technical concepts into user-friendly documentation and guides, ensuring that developers and end-users alike can understand and utilize software to its fullest potential.
+As a technical writer, I transform technical concepts into user-friendly documentation and guides, ensuring that developers and end-users alike can understand and utilize software to its fullest potential. alike can understand and utilize software to its fullest potential.
   -->
 - 📖 Read my latest blogs on <a href = "https://www.makeuseof.com/author/gichuhi-wachira/"> MakeUseOf.</a>
 - 👀 I’m interested in web, mobile, and cloud development, data science, Machine Learning, and AI